Mail Code: 94305-2022

 AMSTUD 226X.
 Curating Experience: Representation in and beyond Museums.
 2-4 Units.

 In an age when some 50% of museum visitors only "visit" museums online and when digital technologies have broken open archival access, anyone can be a curator, a critic, an historian, an archivist.
 In this context, how do museums create experiences that teach visitors about who they are and about the world around them?
 What are the politics of representation that shape learning in these environments?
 Using an experimental instructional approach, students will reconsider and redefine what it means to curate experience.
+(This course must be taken for a minimum of 3 units to satisfy a Ways requirement.).

 Same as: CSRE 226X, EDUC 226